 Most PsyD programs cannot fully fund their students.
 When considering a PsyD program, make sure you know what percentage of students are fully and partially funded, what that funding looks like (tuition, stipend, health insurance), and how much you’ll likely pay in tuition each year of the program.
 Make informed decisions based on this information.
 The Psychology Graduate School website has thoughtful information regarding the difference between PhD and PsyD programs as it relates to student loan debt, so I won’t repeat it here.

 I should also mention “research funding” and “travel funding” while we’re at it.
 The best programs offer their students access to (often a small) amount of travel funding that they can use to defray the expense of attending professional conference such as the American Psychological Association’s Annual Convention.
 Plane tickets to national conferences often costs $300 to $600 round trip, hotel is often $100 per person per night, conference registration can be $40 to $100, plus daily meal and local transportation costs.
 International conferences cost even more in airfare.
 Graduate students with limited financial means really benefit from having the department help out with the cost.
 So, try to find out how much travel funding is available from the program’s department (and sometimes the larger college, graduate school, or university) per year.
-For example, our program offers students up to $650 for domestic conferences and $1,050 for international conferences in travel funding.
+For example, our program offers students $500 a year in conference travel funding.
 Likewise, some programs make a pool of research funds available that student can competitively apply for to help pay for research expenses such as participant incentives.
 Such research/travel funding is nice, but also not nearly as essential as fellowship/assistantship funding and the accompanying tuition remission.

 Lastly, let’s talk about summer funding.
 Summer funding is nice.
 Most assistantships/fellowships only cover you for the 9 month academic year (fall and spring semesters), but not for the summer months.
 This means that, if you want a stream of income during the summer months (to pay for non-school expenses like rent and food), you need to think about how you’ll get that money.
 Are you going to take a summer job unaffiliated with the program?
 Will you just count on student loans to cover your summer expenses?
 Do the assistantships that students get allow you to work and get the stipend during the summer months?
 These questions take on particular urgency if you will be taking summer classes.
 Some programs require students to take courses during the summer, some offer optional summer courses, and some offer no summer courses.
 If you are going to attend a program where you’re likely to take summer courses, then it’s important to determine if summer funding is available so that you can get a waiver on that summer course tuition.